thoughtworks-jumpstart/jumpstart/front-end-web-development/react/beyond-basics/public-apis.md

 The `master` branch contains the final solution for your reference after the lab.

 You should checkout to the `lab` branch do an `npm install` before starting this lab

+Please read the repo Read Me for the full lab instructions